MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ```

 ### -PicklistID
 Specifies a pre-existing picklist.
-Depending on the value of -IsPickListSuggested, selecting from the Picklist can be mandatory or optional,
+Depending on the value of -IsPickListSuggested, selecting from the Picklist can be mandatory or optional.

 ```yaml
 Type: Object